 I undertake to deliver the medicine personally to the Headteacher or Medication Coordinator and to replace it whenever necessary.
 I also undertake to inform the school immediately of any change of treatment that the doctor or hospital has prescribed.
-Name: Signature: Relationship to child: Date: Part 2 - To be completed by Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoo on break) (Child) will be given medication or supervised whilst he/she takes it by for the course of medicine or until the parents instruct otherwise).
+Name: Signature: Relationship to child: Date: Part 2 - To be completed b y Headteacher/Medication Coordinator Confirmation of agreement to administer medicine It is agreed that (child) will receive (quantity and name of medicine) every day at (time medicine to be administered, for example, lunchtime or afternoon break) (Child) will be given medication or supervised whilst he/she takes it by (name of member of staff) This arrangement will continue e until (either the end date for the course of medicine or until the parents instruct otherwise).